 or, equivalently,

 where

-is the relaxation operator and, contrarily to what normally done in literature, is not necessarily a diagonal operator.
+is the relaxation operator and, contrarily to what is typically done in literature, is not necessarily a diagonal operator.
 It is interesting to notice that there is a strong link between this relaxation and the Block-SOR method where, in the SOR method, the relaxation operators are $\frac{1}{\omega}A$ and/or $\frac{1}{\omega}D$.
-In fact, any relaxation operator can be included in the definition of $\Ai$ and $\Ae$.
-However, here we treat these terms here separately to better study their roles.
+Although any relaxation operator can be included in the definition of $\Ai$ and $\Ae$, we treat these terms separately to study their influence better.

-One of the difficulties with stabilisation is to choose the appropriate operator $\mathcal{L}$, as its choice will significantly influence the performance of the scheme.
-In \cref{sec:schur}, the relation between the stabilised Gauss-Seidel method and an approximate Schur complement approach will be discussed together with guidelines to choose the stabilisation operator $\mathcal{L}$.
-Moreover, in \cref{sec:convergence} convergence proofs for several cases of the stabilised block Gauss-Seidel method \cref{eq:stabilization_0,eq:stabilization_1} are provided, that provide theoretical justification for the method.
+One of the difficulties with stabilisation is choosing the appropriate operator $\mathcal{L}$, as its choice will significantly influence the scheme's performance.
+In \cref{sec:schur}, the relation between the stabilised Gauss-Seidel method and an approximate Schur complement approach will be discussed, providing guidelines to choose the stabilisation operator $\mathcal{L}$.
+Moreover, in \cref{sec:convergence} convergence proofs for several cases of the stabilised block Gauss-Seidel method \cref{eq:stabilization_0,eq:stabilization_1} are provided, which gives a theoretical justification for the method.

-\paragraph{$\ell$-scheme} The simplest choice of relaxation is for the operators $L_u$ to be a multiple of the identity and $L_v=0$:
+\paragraph{$\ell$-scheme} A simple but effective choice of relaxation for the operators $L_u$ is to be a multiple of the identity and $L_v=0$:

 with $\ell>0$.
-This scheme has been used extensively to solve, for example, poromechanics equations and it is also called \textit{fixed-stress} splitting and it is the standard over-relaxation approach implemented in many commercial codes to increase the diagonal dominance of the first equation and therefore stabilise the iteration.
+This scheme has been used extensively to solve, for example, poromechanics equations, see, e.g. \cite{mikelicwheeler,Both20171June}.
+When applied to poromechanics, it is often called \textit{fixed-stress} splitting, and it is the standard over-relaxation approach implemented in many commercial codes to increase the diagonal dominance of the first equation and stabilise the iteration.